Skip to main content

 Course 4: Data display, dissemination, and validation by local authorities

-By involving experts from all Europe upstream in the knowledge production process, we aim to strengthen ENERGee WATCH’s impact by gradually working on useful knowledge and communication that is salient, legitimate, and credible and enables policymakers to better inform their policies and plans.
-Through the learning programme process and the knowledge exchange between the mentor and the participants, each participant will review the current situation in his/her region with respect to data sharing and identify key energy data providers and users.
-Mentors will use their expertise to guide participants on how to develop and implement collaboration models with energy data stakeholders in their region and define specific technical aspects (such as format of data, periodicity of data provision, etc.).
-The participants will analyse the specific sustainable projects they want to monitor and verify and discuss it within the learning group pointing out barriers and difficulties they are facing or may face.
-A learning programme document will be created for participants to ensure systematic data gathering and information flow.
+By involving experts from all Europe upstream in the knowledge production process, we aimed to strengthen ENERGee Watch’s impact by gradually working on useful knowledge and communication that is salient, legitimate, and credible and enables policymakers to better inform their policies and plans.
+Through the learning programme process and the knowledge exchange between the mentor and the participants, each participant reviewed the current situation in their region with respect to data sharing and identified key energy data providers and users.
+Mentors used their expertise to guide participants on how to develop and implement collaboration models with energy data stakeholders in their region and define specific technical aspects (such as format of data, periodicity of data provision, etc.).
+The participants analysed the specific sustainable projects they wanted to monitor and verify and discussed them within their learning groups, pointing out barriers and difficulties they were facing or may face.

-During the peer-to-peer learning process there is a detailed action plan for each participant including the learning objectives, key steps to enhance their MRV procedures as identified and activities to disseminate the knowledge gained with other colleagues.
-A commitment letter is signed by the highest representative of the organization of each participant to ensure the commitment of the organisation to be an active stakeholder in the project and make use of the results.
+During the peer-to-peer learning process, a detailed action plan for each participant was prepared, including information about the learning objectives, key steps to enhance their MRV procedures, and activities to disseminate the knowledge gained with other colleagues.
+A commitment letter was signed by the highest representative of the organization of each participant to ensure the commitment of the organisation to be an active stakeholder in the project and make use of the results.
 The approach of ENERGee Watch facilitates the development and monitoring of SEAPs and other energy plans.

 ENERGee Watch Network mission